Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: Empirical results additional details

 \paragraph{Ablation study on twist scales.} We consider exponentiating and re-normalizing twisting functions by a \emph{twist scale} $\gamma$, i.e. setting new twisting functions to $\pmodelapprox (y \mid \xt; \gamma) \propto \plikelihood{y}{\denoiser(\xt)}^\gamma$.
 In particular, when $t=0$, we set $\plikelihood{y}{ \xzero;\gamma} \propto \plikelihood{y }{\xzero}^\gamma$.
 This modification suggests that the targeted conditional distribution is now

 By setting $\gamma > 1$, the classification likelihood becomes sharper, which is potentially helpful for twisting the samples towards a specific class.
-The TDS algorithm (and likewise TDS-IS and Guidance) still apply with this new definition of twisting functions.
-The use of twist scale is similar to the \emph{classifier scale} introduced in classifier-guidance literature, which is used to multiply the gradient of the log classification probability \citep{dhariwal2021diffusion}.
+The TDS algorithm (and likewise TDS-IS and Gradient Guidance) still apply with this new definition of twisting functions.
+The use of twist scale is similar to the \emph{guidance scale} introduced in the literature of Classifier Guidance, which is used to multiply the gradient of the log classification probability \citep{dhariwal2021diffusion}.

-In \Cref{fig:cg-twist-scale}, we examine the effect of varying twist scales on classification accuracy of TDS, TDS-IS and Guidance.
+In \Cref{fig:cg-twist-scale}, we examine the effect of varying twist scales on classification accuracy of TDS, TDS-IS and Gradient Guidance.
 We consider two ways to evaluate the accuracy.
 First, \emph{classification accuracy} computed by a \emph{neural network classifier}, where the evaluation setup is the same as in \Cref{subsec:exp-mnist}.
 Second, the \emph{human-rated} classification accuracy, where a human (one of the authors) checks if a generated digit has the right class and does not have artifacts.
-Since human evaluation is expensive, we only evaluate TDS, TDS-IS (both with $K= 64, 2$) and Guidance.
+Since human evaluation is expensive, we only evaluate TDS, TDS-IS (both with $K= 64, 2$) and Gradient Guidance.
 In each run, we randomly sample one particle out of $K$ particles according to the associated weights.
 We conduct 64 runs for each class label, leading to a total of 640 samples for human evaluation.

 \Cref{subfig:cg-twist-scale-classifier} depicts the classification accuracy measured by a neural network classifier.
 We observe that in general larger twist scale improves the classification accuracy.
 For TDS and TDS-IS, the improvement is more significant for smaller number of particles $K$ used.